-a.
+- a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
-Specify the State's policies concerning the reasonable indication of the need for services:
+Specify the State's policies concerning the reasonable indication of the need for services: - i.

-i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1

-- ii.
-Frequency of services.
-The State requires (select one): - The provision of waiver services at least monthly - \bigcirc Monthly monitoring of the individual when services are furnished on a less than monthly basis

-If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:
+The minimum number of waiver services (one or more) that an individual must require in order to be deter mined to need waiver services is: 1 Frequency of services.
+The State requires (select one): The provision of waiver services at least monthly O Monthly monitoring of the individual when services are furnished on a less than monthly basis If the State also requires a minimum frequency for the provision of waiver services other than monthly quarterly), specify the frequency: v (e.g., ^ c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: